Successful travel tricks of the trade

 Avoid Dehydration

-• Dehydration is a frequent issue on flights.
+- Dehydration is a frequent issue on flights.
 Multiple factors contribute to this.
-On the days before a trip you are so busy you forget to drink water.
+On the days before a trip, you are so busy that you forget to drink water.
 The humidity on the flight is that of the Sahara desert.
 This is rough on our bodies and skin.
 Finally, not knowing if you will have frequent access to the restroom on the flight due to turbulence, you avoid fluids.
-Then if you drink alcohol and coffee, you have even worsened your situation.
+If you drink alcohol and coffee, you have even worsened your situation.
 What can you do to help?
-Drinks lots of water, avoid caffeinated and alcoholic beverages and avoid high-sodium food and snacks.
+Drink lots of water, avoid caffeinated and alcoholic beverages, and avoid high-sodium food and snacks.

-• Here is a tip to prevent dehydration that might surprise you, drink milk.
-Milk is more hydrating than water because it contains some protein, sugar, lactose, and fat, all of which aid to slow the emptying of fluid from the stomach.
+- Here is a tip to prevent dehydration that might surprise you: Drink milk.
+Milk is more hydrating than water because it contains some protein, sugar, lactose, and fat, all of which aid in slowing the emptying of fluid from the stomach.
 This keeps hydration at bay over an extended period of time.
 So ask for a cold one, a cold glass of milk.
+Check out our article on how milk is a great source of hydration and energy for travelers.

 Want to see the travel gear we never leave home without?
 Check out our Wanderers Compass Travel Blog Amazon Storefront